ughazi/frontend-challenge/INTRODUCTION.md

 # Frontend Challenge Submission

-Based on the Upgrade's frontend challege description provided [here](https://github.com/upgrade/frontend-challenge), I have submitted the solution to the challenge on the [fork](https://github.com/ughazi/frontend-challenge).
+Based on the Upgrade's frontend challege description provided [here](https://github.com/upgrade/frontend-challenge), I have submitted the solution to the challenge on the fork [here](https://github.com/ughazi/frontend-challenge).

 #### Additional Libraries/NPM Packages used to complete this challenge
 - [React Router v6](https://reactrouter.com/en/main) - A client-side routing library.